 The times of our rides and cookouts vary by season, so you need to know the schedule.
-Also, we need information from you regarding any special requests or needs and ages of children riding (see below) The very best way to make a reservation is here on our web site, but if you have special requests or questions, please do call.
+Also, we need information from you regarding any special requests or special needs and ages of children riding (see below) The very best way to make a reservation is here on our web site, but if you have special requests or questions, please do call.
 Whether you book online or over the phone, our reservation system will send you a confirmation email with directions to the ranch, so you will have complete and secure information about your reservation.

 We recommend you wear long pants and closed-toe shoes.
 NO flip-flops!
 A jacket is always a good idea in the evenings, even in Spring.
 In the summer, you will want plenty of sunscreen and a bottle of water.
 If you wear a hat, be sure it is secured with a “stampede” string around your chin or wear a baseball type cap.
 Wearing large cameras, “selfie sticks”, bags, backpacks or purses on the ride is not allowed, and we will safely store your gear until after the ride.
 If you bring a GoPro, be certain to bring gear for your helmet; you will not be able to wear it on your chest.
 Do BRING YOUR POCKET SIZE CAMERA!
 And if you are coming for supper, you are welcome to BYOB.

 Yes they can.
 Here are the guidelines: